-Prior to the 1970’s farriery was not regulated although a Livery Company of the City of London, known as the Worshipful Company of Farriers (WCF), established in 1356, ran examinations in the craft and the trade association National Association of Farriers Blacksmiths and Agricultural Engineers (NAFBAE) represented the interests of farriers to introduce professional regulation in the interests of horse welfare.
+Prior to the 1970’s farriery was not regulated although a Livery Company of the City of London, known as the Worshipful Company of Farriers (WCF), established in 1356, ran examinations in the craft and the trade association National Association of Farriers Blacksmiths and Agricultural Engineers (NAFBAE) represented the interests of farriers.
+Both bodies came to the view that professional regulation was in the interests of horse welfare.

-The Farriers (Registration) Act was made in 1975, as a result of a Private Members bill, and came fully into force in England and Wales in 1979 and in Scotland (except in the Scottish Islands and Highland Region) in 1981.
-The Act was amended in 1977, in 2002 to reflect the requirements of EC Directive 99/42 and again in 2008 to reflect the requirements of EC Directive 2005/36.
-EC Directive 2005/36 concerns the freedom of movement of professionals in the European Economic Area (EEA).
-From 30 March 2007 the Highland Region and Islands of Scotland were also covered by Section 16 of the Act and hence the Act is now fully in force in all areas of Great Britain.
-It does not apply in Northern Ireland.
+The Farriers (Registration) Act was passed into law in 1975, by means of a Private Members Bill and came fully into force in England and Wales in 1979 and in Scotland (except in the Scottish Islands and Highland Region) in 1981.
+The Act was first amended in 1977 in respect of qualifications for registration.
+The Act was further amended in 2002 to reflect the requirements of EC Directive 99/42 and again in 2008 to reflect the requirements of EC Directive 2005/36.
+From 30 March 2007 the Highland Region and Islands of Scotland were also covered by Section 16 of the Act and hence the Act is now fully in force in all areas of Great Britain (England, Wales and Scotland).
+The Act does not apply in the Channel Islands, the Isle of Man or Northern Ireland.

 "Prevent and avoid suffering by and cruelty to horses arising from the shoeing of horses by unskilled persons; to promote the proper shoeing of horses; to promote the training of farriers and shoeing smiths; to provide for the establishment of a Farrier Registration Council to register persons engaged in farriery and the shoeing of horses; to prohibit the shoeing of horses by unqualified persons; and for purposes connected therewith."